 - Prepare breadcrumbs.
-Heat 1 tbsp oil nonstick pan over medium heat.
+Heat 1 tablespoon oil nonstick pan over medium heat.
 Stir together breadcrumbs with furikake and garlic.
-Add breadcrumbs to pan and cook until golden brown, stirring constantly, about 2-3 minutes.
+Add breadcrumbs to the pan and cook until golden brown, stirring constantly about 2-3 minutes.
 Remove from heat and set aside.

 - Bring a medium pot of water to a boil.
 Cook pasta until al dente, about 8-9 minutes.
 Drain pasta, reserving ¼ cup of the pasta water.

-- Meanwhile, heat 1 tbsp oil in a large saute pan over high heat.
-Add shallot, garlic, ginger and chile and saute until aromatic, about 30 seconds.
-Add cherry tomatoes and cook until the tomatoes begin to soften, about 3 minutes.
+- Meanwhile, heat 1 tablespoon oil in a large saute pan over high heat.
+Add shallot, garlic, ginger, and chile and saute until aromatic, about 30 seconds.
+Add cherry tomatoes and cook until the tomatoes begin to soften about 3 minutes.
 Add clams and sake.
-Cover the pan and cook clams until the shells begin to open, about 4-5 minutes.
+Cover the pan and cook clams until the shells begin to open about 4-5 minutes.

 **Helpful tips and common mistakes